Zhefan-Xu/camera-imu-calibration-guide/README.md

 #### Camera Teminology:
  - **Intrinsic Matrix**: The matrix that transform 3D points from camera 3D coordinate frame to 2D image plane.
 Parameters (focal length, offset): fx, fy, px, py.
  - **Extrinsic Matrix**: The matrix that transform 3D points from other coordinate frame to camera 3D coodinate frame.
+Note: Usually this refers to the transform between camera and camera (in multiple-camera system) or transform between camera and IMU (in visual inertial system).
+This is represented by the transformation matrix (4x4, rotation and translation).
  - **Distortion Parameters**: TODO

 #### Calibration Terminology: